Bentonville medical marijuana dispensary requests inspection

-According to ABC spokesperson Scott Hardin, Arkansas Medicinal Patient Center, located at 406 Razorback Road in Bentonville, requested the ABC inspection.
+According to ABC spokesperson Scott Hardin, Arkansas Medicinal Patient Center, located at 406 Razorback Road in Bentonville, requested for the ABC to inspect it.

-This is the first dispensary in Zone 1 (Washington, Benton, Madison, Carroll County) to request an inspection.
+This is the first dispensary in Zone 1 (Washington, Benton, Madison, Carroll County) to request inspection.

 While 32 dispensaries across the state are formally licensed, each must pass an inspection conducted by ABC Enforcement agents immediately prior to opening.